Missouri House sends redrawn congressional lines requested by Trump to Senate

 Patterson told St. Louis Public Radio via text message: “I do think the map is attractive in many ways.
 It is more compact and contiguous in many respects.
 But as a Jackson countian, I couldn’t support it being split in half.”

-The House voted 90 to 65 Tuesday to transform Cleaver’s Kansas City-based district into a GOP-leaning seat by linking part of Missouri’s largest city with a slew of rural counties.
+The House voted 90-65 on Tuesday to transform Cleaver’s Kansas City-based district into a GOP-leaning seat by linking part of Missouri’s largest city with a slew of rural counties.

-It would also place the western part of Kansas City into Rep. Mark Alford’s 4th District and all of Clay County in Rep. Sam Graves’ 6th District.
-In the St. Louis region, St. Charles County would be completely in Rep. Bob Onder’s 3rd District while Rep. Ann Wagner’s 2nd District would take in parts of Jefferson County and all of Gasconade, Crawford and Washington counties.
+It would also place the western part of Kansas City in Rep. Mark Alford’s 4th District and all of Clay County in Rep. Sam Graves’ 6th District.
+In the St. Louis region, St. Charles County would be completely in Rep. Bob Onder’s 3rd District, while Rep. Ann Wagner’s 2nd District would take in parts of Jefferson County and all of Gasconade, Crawford and Washington counties.

 “I believe it is without much controversy to point out that the new map is much more compact than the old one,” said state Rep. Darrell Chappell, R-Rogersville.

 President Donald Trump urged Republican states like Missouri to redraw their congressional lines ahead of the 2026 midterm elections.
-Since Gov. Mike Kehoe called the special session, some GOP state lawmakers made no secret that they wanted to join states like Texas to prevent Democrats from taking over the House.
+Since Gov. Mike Kehoe called the special session, some GOP state lawmakers have made no secret of wanting to join states like Texas to prevent Democrats from taking over the U.S. House.

 “I think Republicans do a better job of governance at the local level, the state level and the federal level,” said Rep. Brian Seitz, R-Branson.
 “I think this is a great opportunity to see the districts more adequately represented in our federal government.
 And I encourage the other side of the aisle to take advantage of this opportunity and use what the general public says: We are a conservative state.”

 Deaton contended that the new map is an improvement from the one passed in 2022 – primarily because it splits fewer counties and, in his opinion, is more compact.
-Others have said the new lines will create more competitive districts, since Onder and Alford’s seat got more Democratic – and Cleaver could still conceivably win the redrawn 5th District in a bad national environment for Republicans.
+Others have said the new lines will create more competitive districts, since Onder and Alford’s seats become more Democratic – and Cleaver could still conceivably win the redrawn 5th District in a bad national environment for Republicans.

 “I thank Governor Kehoe for his leadership.
 I know it comes to great disdain, seemingly from the discussion we had yesterday for many on the other side of the aisle, but I appreciate the leadership of President Trump as well,” said Deaton, R-McDonald County.
 “I appreciate all of those who've spoken out in favor going back to 2022, and throughout the years, of a congressional map that will better represent Missouri in Washington, D.C.”

-House Democrats, though, have assailed the redistricting push as unconstitutional – contending that the Missouri Constitution only allows for congressional redistricting immediately after a census.
+House Democrats have assailed the redistricting push as unconstitutional – contending that the Missouri Constitution only allows for congressional redistricting immediately after a census.
 They also questioned how Republicans can meet equal population requirements with census data that’s five years old.

 Black Democrats, especially in the Kansas City area, lambasted Republicans for splitting up the 5th District – and diluting the political power of African Americans.
 While the 5th District is not a majority-minority district, the redrawn version of the seat gets significantly whiter – with a large portion of the city’s Black community placed in Alford’s district.